History of the Byzantine Empire: Isaurian dynasty and Iconoclasm

 Built in reign of Anastasius I (491–518 AD), the Chalke Gates were meant to celebrate the Byzantium victory in the Isaurian War of 492–497 AD.
 The Chalke Gates had been destroyed in the Nika riots of 532 AD.
 When the gates were rebuilt again by Justinian I (527–565 AD) and his wife Theodora, a large golden statue of Christ was positioned over the doors.
-At the beginning of the eighth century (the 700s AD) there arose a feeling among some people of Byzantine Empire that religious statues and religious paintings that decorated churches were becoming the object of worship in and of themselves rather that the worship of God.
-Thus, the images, or icons, were interfering with the true goal of worship.
-Thus, an "iconoclast" movement arose which sought to "cleanse" the church by destroying all religions icons.
+At the beginning of the eighth century, there arose a feeling among some people of Byzantine Empire that the popular reverence for religious statues and religious paintings had become more than simple admiration, and that these icons had become objects of idolatry, interfering with the true goal of worship.
+Thus, an "iconoclast" movement arose which sought to "cleanse" the church by destroying all religious icons.
 The primary icon of all Byzantium was the golden Christ over the Chalke Gates.
-Iconoclasm was more popular among people of Anatolia and the Levant as rather than the European portion of the Byzantine Empire.
-Although, Leo III was Syrian, there is no evidence that he was given to tendencies toward iconoclasm.
-Leo's order for the removal of the golden Christ over the Chalke Gates and its replacement with a simple cross was motivated by the need to mollify the rising tide of popular objection to all religious icons.
+Iconoclasm was more popular amongst the people of Anatolia and the Levant than in the European portion of the Byzantine Empire.
+Although Leo III was Syrian, there is no evidence that he was given to tendencies toward iconoclasm.
+Leo's order to remove the golden Christ over the Chalke Gates and to have it replaced with a simple cross was motivated by the need to mollify the rising tide of popular objection to all religious icons.
 In 730 AD, Leo III issued an edict which made iconoclasm official policy throughout the Empire.
-Thus, the destruction of the golden Christ over the Chalke Gates in 726 AD marks the beginning of the period of time in Byzantine history that is known as the "first iconoclast period."
-Iconoclasm would remain a strong trend throughout the reigns of Leo III's successors particularly, his son Constantine V. Indeed, Constantine V's iconoclastic policies caused a revolt led by the iconodule Artabasdus in 742 AD.
+Thus, the destruction of the golden Christ over the Chalke Gates in 726 AD marks the beginning of the period known as the "first iconoclast period."
+Iconoclasm would remain a strong trend throughout the reigns of Leo III's successors, particularly his son Constantine V. Indeed, Constantine V's iconoclastic policies caused a revolt led by the iconodule Artabasdus in 742 AD.
 Artabasdus (742 AD) actually overthrew Constantine V and ruled as Emperor for a few months before Constantine V was restored to power.